thirdweb-example/erc721/README.md

 ## Tools

-- [**thirdweb NFT Drop**](https://portal.thirdweb.com/pre-built-contracts/nft-drop): to create a lazy-minted ERC721 NFT Collection that our users can claim.
+- [**NFT Drop**](https://portal.thirdweb.com/pre-built-contracts/nft-drop): to create a lazy-minted ERC721 NFT Collection that our users can claim.
-- [**thirdweb React SDK**](https://docs.thirdweb.com/react): to enable users to connect their wallets with the [useMetamask](https://portal.thirdweb.com/react/react.usemetamask) hook, and access hooks such as [useNFTDrop](https://portal.thirdweb.com/react/react.usenftdrop) to interact with the NFT drop contract.
+- [**React SDK**](https://docs.thirdweb.com/react): to enable users to connect their wallets with the [useMetamask](https://portal.thirdweb.com/react/react.usemetamask) hook, and access hooks such as [useNFTDrop](https://portal.thirdweb.com/react/react.usenftdrop) to interact with the NFT drop contract.
-- [**thirdweb TypeScript SDK**](https://docs.thirdweb.com/typescript): to view the claimed supply, total supply, and mint NFTs from the drop.
+- [**TypeScript SDK**](https://docs.thirdweb.com/typescript): to view the claimed supply, total supply, and mint NFTs from the drop.

 ## Using This Repo